satendra-singh-java/gs-cart-checkout-system/README.md

 - DB is not included and hence used Below json to load the item and coupons records
   - src/main/resources/items.json :
     - will load the list of items and each unit price. (add more elements to this json to make more items available)
+      - Sample content :
+	      ```
+	      [
+			  {
+			    "name": "banana",
+			    "price": 0.5
+			  },
+			  {
+			    "name": "orange",
+			    "price": 0.3
+			  }
+		  ]
+	      ```
   - src/main/resources/coupons.json :
-     - will load the list of coupons with details. (add more elements to this json to make more coupons available)
+     - will load the list of coupons with details. (add more elements to this json to make more coupons available).
+     - Only those coupons which has its 'enable' parameter as 'true' will be considered.
+This parameter can be used for disabling and enabling coupons.
+       - Sample content :
+	       ```
+	       [
+			  {
+			    "name": "Buy 2 Get1 Free (Bananas)",
+			    "itemKey": "banana",
+			    "type": "BUY_GET_FREE",
+			    "buyQty": 2,
+			    "freeQty": 1,
+			    "bundleQty": null,
+			    "bundlePrice": null,
+			    "enabled": true
+			  }
+		   ]
+	       ```

 ## Common Command :
 - Clone project to local system.